Ella-Hoeppner/easl/README.md

-# tynt
+# easl

 WIP shader language with a lispy syntax (using [SSE](https://github.com/Ella-Hoeppner/SSE)) that compiles to WGSL.

 Feature goals:
-  * full feature parity with WGSL - anything that can be expressed with WGSL will also be expressible with tynt
+  * full feature parity with WGSL - anything that can be expressed with WGSL will also be expressible with easl
   * fully expression-based, including scoped `let` blocks that return values, and inline `if` and `match` statements
   * full type inference, including for function arg types and return types
   * support for macros/preprocessing, defined in rust